 If you feel like your undergraduate degree did not give you enough training to prepare for a career, you might consider a more skills-oriented or applied graduate program, with components like practicums or internships, that can help give your career a head start once you graduate.

 I don’t have a specific career goal in mind—will going to grad school help me explore my interests and lead to other opportunities?

 Of course, not everyone has their life plan completely mapped out, and that’s okay.
 And not all graduate degrees need to be done with a specific career focus in mind.
 There is definitely value in learning for the sake of learning, if you have the time, means, and motivation to do it.

 Even if you’re not 100% sure of the kind of job you want, grad school can open up a lot of opportunities by allowing you to do a deep dive into a subject that you are passionate about.
 Having access to all of the amazing resources a university has to offer is a huge plus.

 Grad school can also give you a structured environment in which to practice and develop your skills.
 For example, if you want to get into creative writing, pursuing an MFA may be a good choice because you will have the opportunity to write on a regular basis and obtain feedback from your profs and classmates.

 If you’re thinking about specific graduate programs, it’s a smart idea to reach out to the program administrator at the schools you’re considering.
 Ask them questions to find out more about the program and if it can help you get where you want to be.

 Reach out to people already in the program and ask them about their experience.
 That’s what I did when I was deciding which grad school to go to.
-Talking to students who were currently in my program of interest was extremely insightful—and ultimately helped me decide to pursue graduate studies.
+Talking to students who were enrolled in my program of interest was extremely insightful—and ultimately helped me decide to pursue graduate studies.